MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRcc67ec453a5e514-Itemized-Deductions-Individuals-Corporations-Continued/section-1.170A-13.md

 Example.Museum *J* is an organization described in section 170(c).
 For a payment of $40, *J* offers a package of basic membership benefits that includes free admission and a 10% discount on merchandise sold in *J*'s gift shop. *J*'s other membership categories are for supporters who contribute $100 or more.
 Corporation *K* makes a payment of $50,000 to *J* and, in return, *J* offers *K*'s employees free admission for one year, a tee-shirt with *J*'s logo that costs *J* $4.50, and a gift shop discount of 25% for one year.
 The free admission for *K*'s employees is the same as the benefit made available to holders of the $40 membership and is otherwise described in paragraph (f)(8)(i)(B) of this section.
 The tee-shirt given to each of *K*'s employees is described in paragraph (f)(8)(i)(A) of this section.
 Therefore, the contemporaneous written acknowledgment of *K*'s payment is not required to include a description or good faith estimate of the value of the free admission or the tee-shirts.
 However, because the gift shop discount offered to *K*'s employees is different than that offered to those who purchase the $40 membership, the discount is not described in paragraph (f)(8)(i) of this section.
 Therefore, the contemporaneous written acknowledgment of *K*'s payment is required to include a description of the 25% discount offered to *K*'s employees.

-(10) *Substantiation of out-of-pocket expenses.* A taxpayer who incurs unreimbursed expenditures incident to the rendition of services, within the meaning of § 1.170A-1(g), is treated as having obtained a contemporaneous written acknowledgment of those expenditures if the taxpayer -
+(10) *Substantiation of out-of-pocket expenses.* A taxpayer who incurs unreimbursed expenditures incident to the rendition of services, within the meaning of § 1.170A-1(g), is treated as having obtained a contemporaneous written acknowledgment of those expenditures if the taxpayer—

 (i) Has adequate records under paragraph (a) of this section to substantiate the amount of the expenditures; and

-(ii) Obtains by the date prescribed in paragraph (f)(3) of this section a statement prepared by the donee organization containing -
+(ii) Obtains by the date prescribed in paragraph (f)(3) of this section a statement prepared by the donee organization containing—

 (A) A description of the services provided by the taxpayer;